Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/groups/README.md

 >
 > When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.

-### Configure your code sample to use your app registration and security groups (java-servlet-webapp-groups)
+### Configure your code sample to use your app registration and security groups (java-spring-webapp-groups)

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.